Skip to Content

 • If the Override Schedule Agent Time Zone setting is enabled in your organization's policies, the selected time zone will determine the time zone in which all current and future schedules across an organization will run.

-Advanced Configuration with Scripting
+Advanced configuration with scripting

-If the options available in the user interface as described above in Basic Configuration do not meet your business needs, you can perform further configuration of the schedule using scripting.
+If the options available in the user interface as described above in Basic configuration do not meet your business needs, you can perform further configuration of the schedule using scripting.

 Note